-It wasn’t that long ago that buying a teenager their own laptop would’ve seemed like a wildly extravagant, and unnecessary, investment.
-But, oh, how times have changed.
-Laptops are now essential gear for most college students, as fundamental to pursuing an education as books.
+It wasn’t that long ago that buying a teenager their own laptop might’ve felt like a wildly extravagant and unnecessary investment.
+For better or worse, laptops are now essential gear for most high-school and college students, as fundamental to pursuing an education as books (which are still fundamental!).
 The good news is that while computing power has climbed to incredible heights, the price of basic computing power has dropped dramatically.
 The best laptops for high schoolers balance those two things: performance and price.

 What to Look for in Laptops for High Schoolers: